fr1t2/some-thoughts-Blog/_posts/2019-2-23-OaklandDevelopersWeek.md

 <!--more-->

-Initially I was a little surprise that the team wanted me to go to this.
+Initially I was a little surprised that the team wanted me to go to this.
 After all I am not a "Developer" in the same way as out core programmers and developers are.
 While I do develop the documentation and maintain a few web sites, I wouldn't go so far as classifying my self in this group.
 None the less, here I am in Oakland at one of the largest conferences in the space.

 I was accompanied by our marketing guy, Adam, who had an hour speaking spot the first day of the conference.
 Adam is by far more knowledgeable in the cryptocurrency world than I, and a good public speaker.
 I was glad to hear I was not the only team member heading to the conference.
 While Adam is more well versed in the crypto space, he is in no way a developer and had some reservations speaking at such a technical event.